fenago/apache-solr/lab_guides/Lab_8.md

 ### Routing documents
-You can specify the router implementation used .indexterm} by a collection using the `router.name` parameter while creating your collection.
+You can specify the router implementation used by a collection using the `router.name` parameter while creating your collection.

 By default, the `compositeId` router is used.
 In this